FredNass/ceph_petasan/README.md

 ## Special thanks

 I want to specifically acknowledge Maged Mokhtar (PetaSAN) and his team for their swift investigation and resolution of various issues I encountered during PetaSAN testing (non-functioning VMware VAAI XCOPY, a kernel memory leak, and LIO queue_depth mismatch).
-Maged was incredibly accessible and responsive, providing the necessary fixes (2 modules and 1 kernel) at remarkable speed!
+Maged was incredibly accessible and responsive, providing the necessary fixes (2 modules, 1 kernel and 1 patch) at remarkable speed!
 This level and promptness of support was unprecedented in my experience.

 ## Support